everlasting-wardrobe/demo/README.md

-# Everlasting Wardrobe Front End Work Guid
+# Everlasting Wardrobe Front End Work Guide

 ## Start
 To start this project, clone this repository to your local use